Guidelines for TPC members

 may be many IDs for an individual and so please select the

-active one in consulation with the potential reviewer.
+active one in consultation with the potential reviewer.

 - You will receive a copy of the completed review by email when your delegate has submitted it.

-- Delegation must be done within 2 weeks of papers (before JULY 31) assigned to the TPC member.
+- Delegation must be done within 2 weeks of papers assigned to the TPC member.

 - The TPC member must also followup with their delegates to finish their reviews, and oversee the quality.
 Please inform the delegate that they are also co-responsible with you for actively participating in the online discussion phase.